-in general the shareholders of the parties are not subject to income taxation (also, tax deferral).
-However, a cash-out transaction is not tax qualified, meaning that even the target company must recognise taxable gains, if any, from the transaction because its assets (including goodwill associated with the business) must be either deemed to have been sold or revalued on a mark-to-market-value basis for tax purposes.
+Concerning the regulatory framework, the bill on the amendment of Company Law is expected to be passed during spring 2014.
+Under this bill, a new system to squeeze out minority shareholders not tax qualified, meaning that even the target company must recognise taxable gains, if any, from the transaction because its assets (including goodwill associated with the business) must be either deemed to have been sold or revalued on a mark-to-market-value basis for tax purposes.